exlunaproject/underscript/README.md

 # Underscript

 Underscript is a Lua extension library that allows you to **run a variety of scripting languages from within Lua scripts**.
 Underscript's scripted operations can be isolated or "connected" with the variables from the Lua state of the host.

-Currently JavaScript, Pascal, Perl, PHP, Python, Ruby & VBScript are supported.
+Currently JavaScript, Pascal, Perl, PHP, Python, Ruby, TCL and VBScript are supported.

 ```lua
 require "Underscript"